-Vincent often went to the Hôtel Drouot auction house on viewing days to look at the art.
-Some of the works he saw so impressed him that he mentioned them in letters.
+Vincent often frequented the Hôtel Drouot auction house on viewing days to look at the art.
+Some of the works he saw so impressed him that he mentioned them in his letters.
 On 11 or 12 June 1875, for instance, he viewed a sales exhibition of 95 pastels and drawings by the French artist Jean-François Millet (1814–1875) from the collection of Emile Gavet.
-Vincent greatly admired Millet’s work and described how he felt walking into the Hôtel Drouot:
+Vincent greatly admired Millet’s work and described what he felt as he walked into the Hôtel Drouot:

 Years later, in 1883, Vincent wrote to his brother Theo of how glad he still was to have seen Millet’s drawings that day.

-In early June 1886, Vincent and Theo went to the Hôtel Drouot for an auction of works from Paul Saulnier’s private collection.
+In early June 1886, Vincent and Theo went to the Hôtel Drouot for a sale of works from Paul Saulnier’s private collection.
 There, Vincent saw Édouard Manet’s Vase of Peonies on a Pedestal.
 In Arles in 1888, painting the fourth in a series of sunflower still lifes, he mentioned the technical simplicity of Manet’s painting in a letter.
 At the same auction, Vincent also saw Christ Asleep during the Tempest by Eugène Delacroix, whom Vincent greatly admired for his use of colour.
-He mentioned the painting – which he called a “powerful sketch” – in several letters.
+He mentioned the painting – which he characterised as a “powerful sketch” – in several letters.
 On 26 June 1888, he wrote to his friend Émile Bernard:

 “Ah — E. Delacroix’s beautiful painting — Christ’s boat on the sea of Gennesaret, he — with his pale lemon halo — sleeping, luminous — within the dramatic violet, dark blue, blood-red patch of the group of stunned disciples.
 On the terrifying emerald sea, rising, rising all the way up to the top of the frame.
 Ah — the brilliant sketch.”
 Read the complete letter